Suit: MGM paid problem gambler to not report online glitches – KION546

 Associated Press

 ATLANTIC CITY, N.J.
-(AP) — A New York City man alleges in a lawsuit that an Atlantic City casino and others paid him $30,000 a month to not report being repeatedly disconnected while gambling online.
-Sam Antar says he is a compulsive gambler.
-He says his habit was well-known to defendants including the Borgata casino, MGM Resorts International, and its online partner Entain.
+(AP) — A New York man is suing an Atlantic City casino, its parent company and its online betting partner, alleging he was given $30,000 a month to not report being repeatedly knocked offline while gambling online.
+Sam Antar says he is a compulsive gambler _ a fact he says was well-known to plaintiffs including the Borgata casino, MGM Resorts International, and its online partner Entain.
 He says he gambled more than $29 million over nine months, getting disconnected every 15 minutes or so.
-His lawsuit accuses the defendants of fraud, racketeering and other transgressions.
+It accuses the defendants of fraud, racketeering and other transgressions.
 The companies either declined comment or did not respond to requests to do so.